Kim Kardashian Reveals the Best and Worst Part About Being Her

 What's it like being Kim Kardashian?
 At the Create & Cultivate conference in Los Angeles on Saturday, the reality star talked about her life and got candid about the good, the bad and apparently, the ugly.

-When asked what is the best part of being her, the 37-year-old said, "The free s--t. free trips. free planes.
-Free everything."
+When asked what is the best part of being her, the 37-year-old said, "The free s--t.
+No, free trips.
+Free planes.
+Free everything.
+But I do love to share, when I get free stuff I literally give it to all my friends and family."

-The worst part of being Kim Kardashian?
+Kim's least-favorite thing about being Kim Kardashian?

-"When I just look like s--t and want to go outside and eat a churro," Kim replied.
+"When I just look like s--t and want to go outside and just eat a churro and not like, have anyone just up my ass," Kim replied.
+"But I can't complain, honestly.
+It's not that bad."

 Life certainly has changed for the Keeping Up With the Kardashians star, beauty product mogul and social media fan-favorite since she and her family rose to fame more than 10 years ago.